joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-09-03-modifying-strong-parameter-values-after-a-request.md

 ## Wrapping up

-With that we've discussed five different approaches to dealing with modifying Strong Parameter values.
-I'd love to hear about any additional ones you know about in the comments.
+With that we've discussed several different approaches to dealing with modifying Strong Parameter values.
+I was reading up a lot about this the other day and stumbled across a [StackOverflow posting](https://stackoverflow.com/questions/18369592/modify-ruby-hash-in-place-rails-strong-params){:target="_blank"}
+that contained many of the methods I had tried out in the past which directly inspired this article.

+Got any additional tricks with Strong parameters?
+I'd love to hear about them in the comments.

 Thanks for reading.